 Kim and our son Mark in my old Messerschmitt car.

 Just found a shot of my wife Kim and our son Mark in my old Messerschmitt car.
 I bought the first one when we lived in the RT camp and drove it back from Khobar through a Locust swarm and a dust storm.
 Had to drop Kim and Mark off at the old "Coast Guard" station in Qatif so they could finish the rest of the journey on the Inter District bus.
-It was a thrill watching those locust bounce off my windshield, and sweating like a steam bath inside, with the windows rolled up to keep the locust out...
-Just another wonderful memory...
+It was a thrill watching those locusts bounce off my windshield, and sweating like a steam bath inside, with the windows rolled up to keep the locusts out.
+Just another wonderful memory.

-I did a search of the ExPats Finder site and found a name that triggered off an old memory.
-"Barbee" - went thru the Arabic language training center when it was just starting at Sidon.
-That time in the camp was an interesting time and was during the time when American's were not always welcome in the area.
+I did a search of the old ExPats Finder site and found a name that triggered an old memory.
+"Barbee" - went through the Arabic language training center when it was just starting at Sidon.
+That time in the camp was an interesting time and was during the time when Americans were not always welcome in the area.